top of page

 Hydration & Heart Health

 Proper hydration plays an important role in heart health.
-When you’re dehydrated, your heart has to work harder to circulate blood, which may increase strain on the cardiovascular system.
+When you’re dehydrated, your heart has to work harder to circulate blood, which increases strain on the cardiovascular system.
+Staying hydrated helps:

 Nutrition That Loves Your Heart